What are Tire Bullets and What Causes Them?

 Size Limitations:

-Obviously, cyclists don't run over big rocks for fear of pinch flats, but what about the smaller rocks?
+Obviously, cyclists do not run over big rocks for fear of pinch flats, but what about the smaller rocks?
 Do they get launched, too, or do they just go unnoticed?
 Is there a characteristic size for a rock bullet?
-The most common size (of those I notice) is around .25 to .4 inch.
+The most common size (of those I notice) is around .25 to .45 inch.

-Well, I think that's enough for a first pass.
-I hope you have fun thinking about rock bullets!
+Well, I hope you have fun thinking about rock bullets!
 I sure did!
 Please share your tire bullet observations!

 Back to Tom Fangrow's Home Page